Skip to main content

 Most accidents in New York City are caused by a variety of factors, according to the New York City Police Department.
 The most

-common ones are,
+common ones are:

 is prohibited in New York state, and using any handheld electronic devices while driving is prohibited under state law.
 Texting, talking, holding, or even looking at a device are examples of this.
 Despite this, distracted driving remains one of the most common causes of car accidents in New York City, according to a recent study.

-Speeding
+• Speeding

 Driving at excessive speeds shortens the amount of time a driver has to react to avoid an accident and bring the vehicle to a safe stop.
 Traffic in New York City has been out of control during COVID, with speeding cameras capturing over 83,000 violations in one week alone in March when the city was locked down for two weeks.

-Drinking and driving
+• Drinking and Driving

 Drunk or drugged driving is another common cause of motor vehicle accidents in New York City and across the country, according to the National Highway Traffic Safety Administration.
 According to the National Highway Traffic Safety Administration, a drunk driver kills someone every 50 minutes.

-Breaking the road rules by running
+• Breaking the road rules by running red lights and stop signs

 We see it every day when drivers speed through a yellow light to avoid having to stop on a red.
 Running lights and signs are responsible for many right-angle car collisions and catastrophic injuries.

-Failure to yield to pedestrians
+• Failure to yield to pedestrians

 New York City is a very pedestrian-friendly city, and failure to yield to pedestrians is a serious offense.
 If you’re a pedestrian who gets hit by a car in New York City, you’re likely to suffer catastrophic injuries, and you’re likely to die as a result.

-When changing lanes or passing
+• When changing lanes or passing

-be cautious.
+Be cautious.
 Recent New York City motor vehicle accident statistics found unsafe lane changes and improper passing contribute to fatal crashes.

-Tips On Ensuring Driver’s Safety In New York
+Ensuring Driver’s Safety

 You should be careful when driving behind an emergency or hazard vehicle.
-This set of vehicles include tow
+This set of vehicles include tow trucks, ambulances, fire trucks, and of course, police vehicles.

 Rules of the Road